 The student athlete may not have failed any semester hours of course work taken the previous semester.
 Student athletes who have failed any semester hours at the end of a semester will be ineligible for the entire next semester.
 Student athletes also must not be failing any semester hour class during the current semester.
-Every Wednesday, starting the Wednesday of the second week in the semester, an eligibility check will be made to ascertain the eligibility of all student athletes.
-Students who are failing any semester hour class during this weekly check of grades will be ineligible for the coming week.
-Eligibility requirements reset when a student begins 9th grade.
+Every Wednesday, starting the Wednesday of the second week of the semester, an eligibility check will be made to ascertain the eligibility of all student athletes.
+Students who are failing any semester hour class during this weekly chick of grades will be ineligible for the coming week.
 The eligibility check will be the responsibility of the Athletic Director.